-- ■Suppliers shall provide employees with appropriate workplace health and safety training in understandable language to them. - ■Health and safety related information shall be clearly posted in the facility.
+- Suppliers shall provide employees with appropriate workplace health and safety training in understandable language to them. - Health and safety related information shall be clearly posted in the facility. - ■Health and safety related information and training shall include content on specific risks to relevant demographics, such as gender and age, if applicable.